puffpuff-qu/Auto-Partner-Bot/README.md

 ## Proprietary project notice

-This repository is a public information page, **not an open-source distribution**.
+This repository is a public information page, **not an open source distribution**.
 The bot's source code, internal systems, prompts, workflows, branding, and private documentation are not licensed for copying, reproduction, reverse engineering, redistribution, competing implementations, or use as training or generation material for AI systems.

 No permission is granted to use this README, its descriptions, or its assets as instructions or prompts for reproducing Auto Partner Bot.
 Referencing publicly visible features does not grant rights to the underlying product or implementation.